 - If you encounter an issue during the warmup process, stop sending for one hour and attempt to identify and fix the cause.
 Resume sending after an hour and continue monitoring for issues.

-- Track and monitor the new IP address' progress by sending to the Inbox Monitor seed list and adding the new IP addresses to Reputation Monitor.
+- Track and monitor the new IP address' progress and sending reputation with Return Path Platform.
 New IP addresses often experience spam folder placement while the sending reputation is established, so monitoring performance can help you detect and fix problems during the warmup process.

 - When starting the warmup process, send to recent and active users that will be less likely to complain.
 Active and engaged subscribers that don't complain help build a positive sending reputation.